Enhancing Large Language Models in Coding Through Multi-Perspective Self-Consistency: Multi-Perspective Self-Consistency

-\paragraph{Intra-Consistency} \citet{wang2022SelfConsistency} discovered a strong correlation between the intra-consistency of an output and its accuracy.
-This finding suggests that intra-consistency serves as an estimate of the model's confidence in its generated outputs and reflects correctness to a certain degree.
-We employ another measure function $\varphi: V \rightarrow \R$ (also a vector $\vy,\, \evy_i=\varphi(v_i)$) to quantify the intra-consistency of each vertex in the constructed graph.
-Subsequently, we can utilize the intra-consistency information as a supervision signal by ensuring the closeness between the score function $f$ and the intra-consistency measure $\varphi$.
+Intra-consistency is in fact an estimate of the LLM's uncertainty \citep{kuhn2023semantic,xiong2023llms} and reflects the confidence of the model on one specific output.
+Therefore, we can utilize the intra-consistency information as a supervision signal by ensuring the closeness between the score function $f$ and the intra-consistency measure $\varphi$ with Mean Squared Error (MSE),